jinglescode/devotions/_posts/bsf-genesis/2020-09-09-bsf-genesis-lesson03-day4.md

 In the beginning, the serpent didn't. have to crawl on its belly and didn’t have to eat dust every day.
 Sin changes the way we walk, rather than walking uprightly, we crawl around.
 Sin changes the way we move through life.

-Verse 15 is a. prophetic verse that speaks of Jesus' victory, that Jesus defeated Satan.
+Verse 15 is a prophetic verse that speaks of Jesus' victory, that Jesus defeated Satan.

 Childbearing was not supposed to be painful.
 Sin causes pain, pain of all kinds.
 Pain of regret, pain of shame.